 [Regulation 19B inserted in Gazette 31 Mar 2005 p.
 1032.]

+19CA.
+Annual reports to contain information on strategic community plans and corporate business plans — s.
+5.53(2)(i)

+(1) This regulation has effect for the purposes of section 5.53(2)(i).

+(2) If a modification is made during a financial year to a local government’s strategic community plan, the annual report of the local government for the financial year is to contain information about that modification.

+(3) If a significant modification is made during a financial year to a local government’s corporate business plan, the annual report of the local government for the financial year is to contain information about that significant modification.

+[Regulation 19CA inserted in Gazette 26 Aug 2011 p.
+3483.]

+Division 3 — Planning for the future

+[Heading inserted in Gazette 26 Aug 2011 p.
+3483.]

 19C.
-Planning for the future — s.
+Planning for the future: strategic community plans — s.
 5.56

-(1) In this regulation and regulation 19D —

-plan for the future means a plan made under section 5.56.

-(2) A local government is to make a plan for the future of its district in respect of the period specified in the plan (being at least 2 financial years).
+(1) A local government is to ensure that a strategic community plan is made for its district in accordance with this regulation in respect of each financial year after the financial year ending 30 June 2013.

+(2) A strategic community plan for a district is to cover the period specified in the plan, which is to be at least 10 financial years.

-(3) A plan for the future of a district is to set out the broad objectives of the local government for the period specified in the plan.
+(3) A strategic community plan for a district is to set out the vision, aspirations and objectives of the community in the district.

+(4) A local government is to review the current strategic community plan for its district at least once every 4 years.

+(5) In making or reviewing a strategic community plan, a local government is to have regard to —

+(a) the capacity of its current resources and the anticipated capacity of its future resources; and

+(b) strategic performance indicators and the ways of measuring its strategic performance by the application of those indicators; and

+(c) demographic trends.

-(4) A local government is to review its current plan for the future of its district every 2 years and may modify the plan, including extending the period the plan is made in respect of.
+(6) Subject to subregulation (9), a local government may modify its strategic community plan, including extending the period the plan is made in respect of.

-(5) A council is to consider a plan, or modifications, submitted to it and is to determine* whether or not to adopt the plan, or the modifications, as is relevant.
+(7) A council is to consider a strategic community plan, or modifications of such a plan, submitted to it and is to determine* whether or not to adopt the plan or the modifications.

 *Absolute majority required.

-(6) If a plan, or modified plan, is adopted by the council then the plan or modified plan is to apply to the district for the period of time specified in the plan.
+(8) If a strategic community plan is, or modifications of a strategic community plan are, adopted by the council, the plan or modified plan applies to the district for the period specified in the plan.

-(7) A local government is to ensure that the electors and ratepayers of its district are consulted during the development of a plan for the future of the district, and when preparing any modifications of a plan.
+(9) A local government is to ensure that the electors and ratepayers of its district are consulted during the development of a strategic community plan and when preparing modifications of a strategic community plan.

-(8) A plan for the future of a district is to contain a description of the involvement by the electors and ratepayers in the development of the plan, and any modifications of the plan.
+(10) A strategic community plan for a district is to contain a description of the involvement of the electors and ratepayers of the district in the development of the plan or the preparation of modifications of the plan.

+[Regulation 19C inserted in Gazette 26 Aug 2011 p.
+3483-4.]

+19DA.
+Planning for the future: corporate business plans — s.
+5.56

-(9) A local government is to ensure that a plan for the future made in accordance with this regulation applies in respect of each financial year after the financial year ending 30 June 2006.
+(1) A local government is to ensure that a corporate business plan is made for its district in accordance with this regulation in respect of each financial year after the financial year ending 30 June 2013.